Pre-General Availability Draft: 2017-05-29

 If you invoke mysql_config with no options, it displays a list of all options that it supports, and their values:

-You can use mysql_config within a command line using backticks to include the output that it produces for a particular option.
+You can use mysql_config within a command line using backticks to include the output that it produces for particular options.
 For example, to compile and link a MySQL client program, use mysql_config as follows:

 gcc -c `mysql_config --cflags` progname.c gcc -o progname progname.o `mysql_config --libs`